DesModder/DesModder/src/preload/replacementHelpers/replacements.md

 ## Syntax

+The syntax is a subset of Markdown.

 The file must start with the string `# Module ` then the module in which to do substitutions, wrapped in backticks.

 Each replacement is specified by two code blocks with `js` as their language.
 The first must be preceded by "From:" and the second by "To:".
+Any text outside these code blocks has no effect.

+The "from" code block is a pattern to search for: all tokens must match exactly, with the exception of identifiers that start with `$`, which can match any identifier and store that value.
+For example, `$x` could match the identifier `ab`

+The "to" code block is what the "from" block gets replaced with.
+The tokens are substituted exactly, with the exception of identifiers that start with `$`, which use the stored value from the "from" block.